-In the short term - like in the moment that you are ready to fly into attack mode, stop and breathe.
-Stopping and taking a few deep breaths can give you a moment to gather your wits, calm you down and let you say “I need a moment” in whatever way is most comfortable you in a given situation.
+In the short term - like in the moment that you are ready to fly into attack mode - stop and breathe.
+Stopping and taking a few deep breaths can give you a moment to gather your wits, calm down and let you say “I need a moment” in whatever way is most comfortable you in a given situation.

 In general, you can manage your brain chemistry by:

 When you are in a calmer state of mind, it is time to look at what you may be angry about - it really isn’t ever the thing that is happening when the flash of rage occurs.
-Women are discouraged from expressing negative emotions, especially in the work environment.
-This is related the “like-ability bind that women are in.
-So, rage is way out of the continuum of options!
+Women are discouraged from expressing any negative emotions, especially in the work environment.
+This is related to the “like-ability bind that women are in.
+So, rage is way out of the continuum of options for women!

 As a result, women stuff a lot of feelings of frustration, disappointment, irritation, sadness and confusion.
 The issues that women tackle at midlife are challenging and can cause a woman to question herself, her choices, her identity and her possible future.
 These are big and deeply rooted issues around energy levels, sexuality, attractiveness, mental acuity, ability to compete with younger colleagues, and perceived opinions of others.

 Midlife can also resurface unresolved issues from other aspects of your life - family, relationships, career and friendships that keep your vulnerabilities alive and ready to pounce.
 It is time to face and deal with these issues and resolve them because when a difficult situation catches you off-guard and triggers your emotions, your hormonal party dance can grab you in an instant.

 I will say again: What is most important to remember is that you are not a bad, horrible, out-of-control b*tch.
 You are a normal woman experiencing some of the most difficult aspects of perimenopause.
 This will end and in the meantime you deserve understanding and support from everyone including yourself.
 Take good care of yourself.